Aaronontheweb/akka-bootcamp/src/Unit-2/lesson1/README.md

 Akka.NET leverages a configuration format, called HOCON, to allow you to configure your Akka.NET applications with whatever level of granularity you want.

 #### What is HOCON?
 [HOCON (Human-Optimized Config Object Notation)](http://getakka.net/wiki/HOCON) is a flexible and extensible configuration format.
-It will allow you to configure everything from Akka.NET's `ActorRefProvider` implementation, logging, network transports, and more commonly - how individual actors are deployed.
+It will allow you to configure everything from Akka.NET's `IActorRefProvider` implementation, logging, network transports, and more commonly - how individual actors are deployed.

 Values returned by HOCON are strongly typed (i.e. you can fetch out an `int`, a `Timespan`, etc).